This is the seventh year with Gardener Cary George in charge of the Garden.

 The Friends of the Wild Flower Garden held their annual meeting on Saturday May 15, at the Martha Crone Shelter in the Garden with 28 in attendance

-Directors elected were: Ken Avery, Rick Bartholomew, Geri Benavides, Harriet Betzold, Betty Bryan, Sallie Cole, Mel Duoos, Connie Bartz-Lavoie, Gloria Miller, Shirley Schultz, Joyce Smeby, Kathryn Stennes, Kathleen Wolgamott.
+Directors elected were: Ken Avery, Rick Bartholomew, Geri Benavides, Harriet Betzold, Betty Bryan, Sallie Cole, Mel Duoos, Ann Kessen, Connie Bartz-Lavoie, Gloria Miller, Shirley Schultz, Joyce Smeby, Kathryn Stennes, Kathleen Wolgamott.

 Elected to their offices at the Board of Directors meeting: Joyce Smeby, President; Harriet Betzold, Vice-President; Kathryn Stennes, Secretary; and Ann kessen, Treasurer.